 General Guidelines for Selection

-The selection of materials is a collaborative process.
-Any student, faculty, or staff member may recommend materials be added to the collection by accessing and completing the online Suggest A Purchase form.
+The selection of materials is a collaborative process and reflects equity, inclusion and diversity.
+Any student, faculty, or staff member may recommend materials be added to the collection by 12 accessing and completing the online Suggest A Purchase form.
 Final selection of materials is based on reviews, recommendations, listings of notable books, and subject bibliographies.
 Librarians use both qualitative (faculty response) and quantitative (size, age, potential use, and cost) data in the selection of materials.
 Cooperative sharing of resources is considered in both selection and retention of materials.
 The LLC does not normally purchase textbooks or provide access to electronic textbooks for the library collection.

 Criteria for Selection